Design trade secrets on how to artfully choose and place your pillows.

-Whether you call them “pillows” or “cushions”, "throw pillows" or "scatter cushions", a great grouping of pillows can transform a space from “ho hum” to “wow”.
-Let me share a few design trade secrets on how to artfully choose and place your pillows onboard.
+Whether you call them pillows or cushions, throw pillows or scatter cushions, a great grouping of pillows can transform a space from “ho-hum” to “wow”.

 You’ll want to anchor together all the elements of the cabin, so start by looking around the space, taking note of the colours of upholster, timber, flooring, wall & head linings.
 To help you choose the main colour for you pillow design, use the colour wheel (in the image below) to explore how different colours might work in the space.
 Mixing plain, patterned and textured pillows together within a complimentary colour palette, will bring cohesion to an awkward or unfinished cabin.